The gravitational stratification of multifluid and multispecies plasma: Introduction

 \section{Introduction}

-The solar and stellar atmospheres are highly complex and dynamic.
-To numerically model and analyze the atmospheres, however, we typically need to make various assumptions and then simplifications.
-Among them, an important and frequently used one is assuming a 1D "background" or "initial" atmosphere in a static gravitational stratification, following
+Solar and stellar atmospheres are highly complex and dynamic, and to numerically model and analyze them, we generally need to make various assumptions and simplifications.
+An important and frequently applied approach is to assume a 1D "background" atmosphere in a static gravitational stratification, following

-where total pressure includes thermal pressure of gas plasma and magnetic pressure, i.e., $P=p^{\text{g(as)}}+p^{\text{m(agnetic)}}$, $\varrho$ is plasma density, $g$ is gravitational acceleration, and $z$ is height.
-This balance between the total pressure gradient and gravity is assumed to be valid in the atmospheric model in the $z$-direction.
-Note that, in the solar atmosphere the mean free path of particles is much smaller than the characteristic length scales of interest.
-Therefore, the plasma can be assumed to be close to Maxwellian equilibrium, and a fluid description, e.g. magnetohydrodynamics (MHD), is appropriate.
-Therefore, the stationary momentum equation reduces to the hydrostatic balance as written in Eq.~(\ref{eq:Hydro}).
-Models with this assumption have been extensively used to investigate, for example, MHD waves in the solar atmosphere, being able to provide important insights \citep{Khomenko_2015,VanDoorsselaere2020}.
+where the total pressure includes thermal pressure of gas plasma and magnetic pressure, namely, $P=p^{\text{g(as)}}+p^{\text{m(agnetic)}}$, $\varrho$ is the plasma density, $g$ is the gravitational acceleration, and $z$ is the height.
+This balance between the total pressure gradient and gravity is assumed to hold in the atmospheric model along the $z$ direction.
+We note that in the solar atmosphere, the mean-free path of particles is much smaller than the characteristic length scales of interest.
+Therefore, the plasma can be assumed to be in Maxwellian equilibrium and a fluid description e.g., magnetohydrodynamics {{(MHD)}}, is appropriate. {Consequently}, the stationary momentum equation reduces to the hydrostatic balance as written in Eq.~(\ref{eq:Hydro}).
+Models using this assumption have been extensively used to investigate, for example, MHD waves in the solar atmosphere \citep{Khomenko_2015,VanDoorsselaere2020}.

-However, this common practice encounters challenges when considering multi-fluid (two or more fluids) MHD modeling of, e.g., the low solar atmosphere, where the thermodynamic conditions do not permit a single-fluid description, and instead require a set of coupled governing equations for the ionized and neutral components, commonly referred to as multi-fluid MHD equations \citep{Khomenko2016,Ballester2018}.
-While the gravitational acceleration is the same for all fluids, the balance between pressure gradient and density is typically assumed to be independent for each fluid.
-More specifically, when constructing an initial static atmospheric model, it is frequently assumed that each of the $n$ fluids is in an independent hydrostatic equilibrium
+However, this common practice encounters challenges when considering multifluid (two or more fluids) MHD modeling of, for instance, the low solar atmosphere, where the thermodynamic conditions do not permit a single-fluid description, and instead require a set of coupled governing equations for the ionized and neutral components, commonly referred to as multifluid MHD equations \citep{Khomenko2016,Ballester2018}. {In multifluid models}, the balance between pressure gradient and gravity is typically assumed to be independent for each fluid.
+More specifically, when constructing an initially static atmospheric model, it is frequently assumed that each of the $n$ fluids is in an independent hydrostatic equilibrium,